 How do I prepare my online store for my Black Friday promotions?

 Meanwhile, countless stores participate in Black Friday or Black Week, which is why the competition is correspondingly large.
-In order to keep up, you should prepare your online store well for your Black Friday promotions.
-In this article, we have compiled a Black Friday guide with 13 tips for you, with which you will definitely succeed.
+In order to keep up, you should prepare your store for your Black Friday promotions.
+In the article, we have compiled a Black Friday guide with 14 tips for you, with which you will definitely succeed.